 -

-Always follow manufacturer installation guidelines.
+Always follow the manufacturer's installation guidelines.

 -